 - 2 cups canned or fresh pumpkin puree

-- 1-2 teaspoon of each:chili powder, cayenne pepper, cumin, paprika, crushed red pepper, tumeric, thyme, oregano, sea salt and coarse ground black pepper
+- 1-2 teaspoons of each:chili powder, cayenne pepper, cumin, paprika, crushed red pepper, turmeric, thyme, oregano, sea salt and coarse ground black pepper

 - 26 ounces Pomi strained tomatoes